dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 thickness 1 around a (rectilinear) rectangular area with integral coordinates, the outline path must have half-integral coordinates.
 Drawing rectilinear areas whose boundaries are not on pixel boundaries cannot be guaranteed to be portable.
-In other words, the “control points” for a rectangular area are at the corners, while the control points for a rectilinear path are in the center of the path, not at the corners.
+In other words, the "control points" for a rectangular area are at the corners, while the control points for a rectilinear path are in the center of the path, not at the corners.
 Therefore, in order for a path and an area to abut seamlessly, the coordinates of the path must be offset from the coordinates of the